mukeshrathore/UI-Interview-Questions/javascript-interview-questions.md

 There are 2 memory pools : Young Memory pool and Old Memory Pool
 - Whenever a new keyword is used to create Object or Array, the memory is allocated from 'Young' memory pool and whenever the young memory pool is totally consumed garbage collector is forced to run and free up Memory.

 ---
-### How to build npm-package so that others can use my re-usable components ?

----
-### How to implement polymorphism in typescript.
-My component should not know about the service i am using at component level But at the service end, i can use mock service or real service ?

----
-### How to convert javascript libraries so that you can use them in Angular projects ?

----
-### Javascript do not support interfaces then what happens to typescript interfaces?

----
 ### What challenges you faced while implementing current project?